 Lease: # Years 0 # Renewals 0

 Fantastic Revenue opportunity.
-Ideal for family to run the restaurant and live upstairs.
+Ideal for a family to run the restaurant and live upstairs.
 The Main Floor has a restaurant on one side that is completely move in ready and turn key.
-The other side of the main floor is leas...
+The other side of the main floor is le...

 Gross Revenue